I’m a born-and-raised local, and in this guide, I cover the best things to do in Tucson, Arizona.

 Sabino Canyon Recreation Area

 Welcome to the true Tucson desert.
-Located at the base of the southern side of the Santa Catalina Mountains, Sabino Canyon Recreation Area is a hiker’s paradise.
+Located at the base of the southern side of the Santa Catalina Mountains, Sabino Canyon Recreation Area is home to some of the best hikes near Tucson.

 Take a jog through the park’s paved pathway, which stretches from the parking lot to the Esperero trailhead just 0.5-miles away.
 Or take to the desert rocks by scaling Blackett’s Ridge, a steep-yet-short hike with views that will blow your mind.